 One question that commonly gets ask when it comes to flying with dogs, is can I buy a seat for my dog on a plane?
 Whether you have a dog that’s a little larger than the standard size allowed to fly in the cabin, you have multiple dogs, or you merely don’t want to lose your foot space by stowing your dog’s carrier under the seat in front, there’s multiple reasons why you might want to buy an extra seat for your dog.

 Unfortunately, there are only a few airlines that clearly stipulate in their pet policies that you can buy an extra seat for your dog.
-After reviewing the pet policies of hundreds of airlines, I’ve uncovered these six airlines from throughout the world that have clear policies for buying a seat for your pet.
+After reviewing the pet policies of hundreds of airlines, I’ve uncovered this handful of airlines from throughout the world that have clear policies for buying a seat for your pet.

 Alaska Airlines (United States)